 Autonomous Level 4 is here!

-Level 4, together with remote control when required, will be fully sufficient for the CabiBUS vehicles to navigate all streets and roads within 100 km (62 miles) around each city, covering most of the daily commuting and trips now made by private, fossil fuel cars.
+Level 4, together with remote assistance or control when required, will enable the CabiBUS vehicles to navigate all streets and roads within 100 km (62 miles) around each city, covering most of the daily commuting and trips now made by private, fossil fuel cars.

 Remember the date, Waymo is officially launching an important part of the Future of Mobility!